 - Starting at the armpit, feel for lumps by making circles with the pads of the fingers.

-- After making 3 circles at varying pressures, slide downward a finger's width and begin a new set of circles.
+- After making three circles at varying pressures, slide downward a finger's width and begin a new set of circles.

-- Repeat until reaching the top of the abdomen.
-At this point, the examination path should be shifted a finger's width horizontally, and should then progress upwards towards collarbone.
+- Repeat as far as the top of the abdomen.
+Next, shift a finger's width horizontally and progress upward toward the collarbone.

 Nipples and areolae

-It is important to look for changes when examining nipples and areolae as well.
-These can include:
+Changes to look for in the nipples and areolae include: